Humfrey Wanley: Personal life and death

 Wanley often suffered from ill-health, and died of dropsy at Clarges Street, Hanover Square, London, on 6 July 1726.
 He was buried within the altar-rails of St Marylebone Parish Church, and an inscription was put up to his memory.
 He married, at St Swithin, London Stone, on 1 May 1705, Anna, daughter of Thomas Bourchier of Newcastle upon Tyne, and widow of Bernard Martin Berenclow.
 She was buried at St Paul's, Covent Garden, on 5 January 1721–2.
 Of their three children, one was stillborn and the other two died in infancy.
 His second wife was Ann, who afterwards married William Lloyd of St James's, Westminster, and was buried in Marylebone church, a monument to her memory being placed against the north wall at the eastern end.
 Administration of Wanley's effects was granted to her on 3 November 1726.

 Legacy

-Wanley contributed to the scholarship of Old English literature.
+Wanley contributed much to the scholarship of Old English literature.
 His 1705 catalogue of Anglo-Saxon manuscripts, Antiquae literaturae septentrionalis liber alter.
 Seu Humphredi Wanleii ... cum totius thesauri linguarum septentrionalium sex indicibus, was of paramount importance in the field.
 According to Neil Ripley Ker, Wanley was a "great paleographer....His catalogue of Anglo-Saxon manuscripts is a book which scholars will continue to use, or neglect at their peril."